pfptcommunity/pfptcommunity/README.md

 **Emerging Threats (ET) Intelligence API**

-Emerging Threats (ET) Intelligence API documentation is available from this URL: http://apidocs.emergingthreats.net
+ET Intelligence API documentation is available from this URL: http://apidocs.emergingthreats.net

 A datasheet for Emerging Threats is available from this URL: